How it works

 Feed In Tarriff

 This means; you still get a discounted system.
 The discount is significant too.
-The FiT is not as attractive as it used to be, so now it’s important to size the system properly to meet your needs.
+The FiT is pretty attractive too when we size the system properly to meet your needs.
 It also means batteries might be an option for you to consider – ask First Choice Solar about what system is right for you and if batteries are an additional benefit for your system and lifestyle needs.